1962 Plymouth Mid-Size Cars Fact Sheet

 The Sport Fury line, last available in 1959, returned this year.
 While all performance engines were available across all lines, the Sport Fury came standard with bucket seats; center front console; full wheel covers; all-vinyl trim, a DeLuxe steering wheel, and a 318 CID 230 HP V-8.

 The 413 CID Super Stock V-8 replaced the high output 413 and 383 CID long and short ram V-8s with 410 HP at 5400 RPM with 11.0 compression and 420 HP with 13.5:1 compression.
-See “Engines” below for more information or check the AMA High Performance Specifications HERE.
+See “Engines” below for more information or check the AMA High Performance Specifications Sheets HERE.

-1962 Plymouth Facts – Models Offered
+1962 Plymouth Mid-Size Cars Facts – Models Offered

 Click a Tab to See the Details

 The Belvedere was Plymouth’s mid-priced, full-sized nameplate.
-These cars had a strip of stainless steel running, along the fender feature line, from above the headlamps to mid-door, and ending with a spear tip there.
+These cars had a strip of stainless steel running along the fender feature line, from above the headlamps to mid-door, and ending with a spear tip there.
 Placed above the molding, on the door, was chrome “Belvedere” in script.
 Standard equipment was comprised of the Savoy assortment, plus arm rests; front foam seat cushions; cigar lighter and power tailgate window on nine-passenger station wagons.

 The Fury had higher-level appointments and a high-level of standard equipment over the Savoy and Belvedere.
 Included in standard equipment were all Belvedere items, plus aluminum exterior trim inserts (on rear door/body top edge); backup lights; electric clock and power tailgate window on nine-passenger Suburban wagons.

-As the initial run of 1961 Plymouths looked quite plain.
+The Sport Fury line was announced about four months after the rest of the line, Plymouth’s top offering.
+It had such extras as bucket seats, center front console, full wheel covers, all-vinyl trim, rear foam seat cushions, and a DeLuxe steering wheel as standard equipment.
 In response to dealer wishes, several styling touches were added to all Furys and Sport Furys in mid-run.
-These included a third tail lamp on each side (for a total of six); belt line trim extensions were now full-length, and license plate recess was now trimmed in stainless.
+These included a third tail lamp on each side (for a total of six), belt line trim extensions were now full-length, and license plate recess was now trimmed in stainless.

-Sport Furys, were distinguished by their name in script – placed ahead of front wheel opening; deck lid license plates and red, white and blue finished trim insert dimples.
+Sport Furys were distinguished by their name in script – placed ahead of front wheel opening, deck lid license plates, and red, white and blue finished trim insert dimples.
 The grille was given a more strongly segmented appearance, by blacking-out the wider division panels.
-The Sport Fury came as a two-door hardtop “sedan” or convertible, but special engines were optional.
-Only V-8s were fitted to Sport Fury models.

-1962 Plymouth Facts – Engines
+1962 Plymouth Mid-Size Cars Facts – Engines

 Click a Tab to See the Details